Udhays07/My-100-days-C-coding-Challenge/README.md

 31. Write a program to express a number as a sum of two prime numbers?[(code)](https://github.com/Udhays07/My-100-days-C-coding-Challenge/blob/main/Day31.c)
 32. Write a program to Replace all 0’s with 1 in a given integer. [(code)](https://github.com/Udhays07/My-100-days-C-coding-Challenge/blob/main/Day32.c)
 33. Write a program to print Pyramid pattern using stars.[(code)](https://github.com/Udhays07/My-100-days-C-coding-Challenge/blob/main/Day33.c)
-34. Write a program to print Pyramid pattern using numbers
+34. Write a program to print Pyramid pattern using numbers.[(code)](https://github.com/Udhays07/My-100-days-C-coding-Challenge/blob/main/Day34.c)
 35. Write a program to print Palindromic pyramid pattern printing
 36. Write a program to calculate Maximum number of handshakes
 37. Write a program to find the Quadrants in which coordinates lie